 Larger babies are most at risk of becoming stuck in their mother’s birth canal.

 The causes of stillbirth can be varied but one more typical feature is a failure to appropriately plot and review a baby’s development in accordance with national fetal growth rates.
-Falling below growth rates (in particular a rapid drop) indicates something maybe wrong and the baby may be susceptible to further problems unless treatment is provided or the delivery brought forward.
+Falling below growth rates (in particular, a rapid drop) indicates something maybe wrong and the baby may be susceptible to further problems unless treatment is provided or the delivery brought forward.

-Wrongful birth is a Court derived description of the delicate situation when a baby is born either with a disability that should have been identified through appropriate tests in the antenatal period or as a result of a parent’s failed sterilisation or vasectomy resulting in pregnancy.
+Wrongful birth is a Court derived description of the delicate situation when a baby is born either with a disability that should have been identified through appropriate tests in the antenatal period or as a result of a parent’s failed sterilisation or vasectomy resulting in an unintended pregnancy.

 The failure to provide the baby’s parents with information about a disability and not allowing them the opportunity to decide whether or not to continue with the pregnancy is key.
 Examples include conditions routinely screened for such as Downs Syndrome and Spina Bifida.
 If this type of claim can be established, significant compensation for the child’s future treatment needs will be pursued.

 When a healthy baby is born as a result of sub-standard sterilisation or vasectomy, the award of damages is limited to compensation to the parents for the distress of having an unwanted child (and potentially of undergoing a termination of the pregnancy) together with any financial losses incurred as a result, such as loss of earnings.
 The cost of raising a healthy child cannot be pursued.